omar1024/omar1024/README.md

 Hey!
 - I’m currently learning Backend and Node.
-- I'm okay with React and Vue.
+- I'm okay with React and Vue
-- I’m looking for maintainers for a Vue/firebase website.
 - Willing to collaborate for Open Source Projects